Mangrove tree distribution: Philippines

 Due to conservation measures it rose back to the current level by 2003 and mangrove populations are considered "relatively stable" by the World Bank.
 Several mangrove conservation and reforestation efforts have been completed.
 Some of the early ones failed due to the use of the wrong species for the wrong habitats and pests damaging monoculture reforestation sites.
 More successful reforestation efforts have identified that a key factor was community involvement and the education of local villages of the importance of mangrove forests to maintaining fish stocks, providing a natural barrier to typhoons and tsunamis, and providing habitats for migratory birds.
 Mangrove-friendly aquaculture technology is also disseminated by the government via training by the Bureau of Fisheries and Aquatic Resources (BFAR).
 Another recent approach is the promotion of mangrove forest ecotourism.

 In line with mangrove promotion, development, and rehabilitation efforts in coastal areas, species diversity and the degree of impact of natural and anthropogenic activities on mangroves in nine coastal barangays of Mulanay, Quezon, Philippines were assessed.
 Results revealed that all nine barangays had low species diversity index.
-Taxonomic identification revealed eleven mangrove species - Avicennia marina, Avicennia rumphiana, Bruguiera gymnorrhiza, Ceriops decandra, Ceriops tagal, Excoecaria agallocha, Rhizophora apiculata, Rhizophora mucronata, Sonneratia alba, Xylocarpus granatum, and Xylocarpus moluccensis belonging to five families.
+Taxonomic identification revealed eleven mangrove species – Avicennia marina, Avicennia rumphiana, Bruguiera gymnorrhiza, Ceriops decandra, Ceriops tagal, Excoecaria agallocha, Rhizophora apiculata, Rhizophora mucronata, Sonneratia alba, Xylocarpus granatum, and Xylocarpus moluccensis belonging to five families.
 Impact analysis revealed that Patabog registered moderate impact, San Isidro and Canuyep with high impact, and Sta.
 Rosa, Sto.
 Niño, Buntayog, Amuguis and Ibabang Yuni were greatly affected by combined natural disturbances and anthropogenic activities.

 In 1991, the cutting and harvesting of all mangrove species was banned under Republic Act 7161.
 The conversion of mangrove forest areas for fishpond development was also banned under Republic Act 8550 (the Philippine Fisheries Code of 1998).
 Enforcement of these laws remain problematic.
 The ban also affects small communities which previously partnered with the government to grow and harvest mangrove forests for timber, firewood, and other purposes.

+Singapore

+An island country of 735 km2, mangrove forests are found along some coastal areas of the main island and other smaller islands like Pulau Semakau, Pulau Tekong and Pulau Ubin.

+Sungei Buloh Wetland Reserve, Pasir Ris Park and Chek Jawa are some areas with publicly accessible walking trails within mangrove forests.